THEOplayer/documentation/how-to-guides/02-analytics/06-custom-analytics-integration.md

     });
 });
 ```
+For more advanced integrations, Google Analytics also allows you to [create multiple named trackers](https://developers.google.com/analytics/devguides/collection/analyticsjs/creating-trackers).

 Of course, you control the code, so you could send custom "made-up" events.
 A useful example would be the firstplay event, which would map to the first play event for a session.